Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Dpdl supports the number types **`int`** **`foat`** **`double`** **`long`** **`short`** **`byte`**

-In some cases Dpdl uses suffixes for the representation of numbers to differentiate the type of number.
+For some numbers, Dpdl makes use of suffixes for the representation to differentiate the type of number.

 ##### Suffixes: